1978 San Diego Chargers season: Week 11: vs. Kansas City Chiefs

-Week 12
+Week 12: at Minnesota Vikings

 San Diego evened their record with victory at a frigid Metropolitan Stadium.
-The icy conditions caused numerous errors, with the Charger defense edging the takeaway battle 4-3.
+Icy conditions caused numerous errors, with the Charger defense edging the takeaway battle 4–3.
 After an early Viking touchdown, San Diego responded on their next possession with Bauer's short-range touchdown run.
 Both sides wasted opportunities in the 2nd quarter.
 First, Minnesota reached the Charger 13, from where Fran Tarkenton's pass was picked off in the end zone by Pete Shaw.
-Later, Fouts found Jefferson for a 40 yard gain, and Bauer converted a 4th down to set up 1st and goal from the 2, but he fumbled on the next play, and the ball went through the end zone for a touchback.
+Later, Fouts found Jefferson for a 40-yard gain, and Bauer converted a 4th down to set up 1st and goal from the 2, but he fumbled on the next play, and the ball went through the end zone for a touchback.

 The winning score came with 2:30 to play in the 3rd quarter.
 On 3rd and 9 from the Viking 10, Fouts stumbled on his dropback but got to his feet and fired a pass through heavy traffic to Jefferson in the front of the end zone.
 Minnesota had five possessions after that, their best chance coming on the final one, when they reached the Charger 30 before Fred Dean pounced on a loose ball to end the threat.
 Fouts had been forced from the game with an injury, but San Diego ran the final 3:26 off the clock by picking up four first downs with James Harris under centre.

 This result left the Chargers two wins back in the wildcard race with four weeks to play.

-Week 13
+Week 13: at Kansas City Chiefs

 James Harris had a rough game in relief of Dan Fouts as the Chargers were shut out and all but eliminated from the playoff race.
 He completed 15 of 41 for 164 yards and a career-high 5 interceptions, including three on consecutive possessions around halftime.
-Kansas City also turned the ball over three times, but ran for 238 yards and had no trouble putting sufficient points on the board.
+Kansas City also turned the ball over three times, but ran for 238 yards and did put sufficient points on the board.

-San Diego's best scoring chances came in the 3rd quarter - down 20-0, they reached the Chief's 12 yard line before Bo Matthews lost a fumble.
+San Diego's best scoring chances came in the 3rd quarter — down 20–0, they reached the Chief's 12-yard line before Bo Matthews lost a fumble.
 The Chiefs fumbled it straight back, but Lydell Mitchell was then stopped a yard short on 4th down.